Stephen Garcia: Senior

 At the opening of 2011 spring practices, Garcia was suspended for one week for violating team rules during the bowl trip in December 2010.
 In April 2011, Garcia was suspended indefinitely for causing a disturbance at an SEC-mandated meeting designed to encourage good life choices beyond college.
 Garcia was allowed to return to the team for voluntary summer workouts in June.
 In August, he was officially reinstated for fall camp and played in the first five games of the 2011 season.
 But on October 11, South Carolina athletic director Eric Hyman announced Garcia had been dismissed from the program.
 Garcia failed to meet agreed-upon guidelines established by the team as a condition of his reinstatement, reportedly failing a substance screening for alcohol consumption.
+Though on a recent interview with Coach Spurrier states he failed a drug test and implies the dismissal was not related to alcohol.
 In his final five games as a Gamecock, Garcia completed 61 of 118 passes (51.7 percent) for 844 yards with four touchdowns and nine interceptions, as well as three rushing touchdowns.

 Professional career

-Garcia went undrafted in the 2012 NFL Draft.
+Garcia went undrafted in the 2012 NFL draft.

 On June 27, 2012, he signed a three-year deal with the Montreal Alouettes.
 He spent the 2012 season on the injured list and did not play.
 On May 6, 2013, Garcia was released by Montreal.

 On January 6, 2014, he was assigned to the Tampa Bay Storm of the Arena Football League.
 On April 24, 2014, the Storm placed Garcia on reassignment.
 On May 14, 2014 the Storm placed Garcia on league suspension.
 Garcia was reassigned by the Storm on July 17, 2014.

 He then worked as an individual quarterback coach.

 He was signed by the Birmingham Iron as a quarterback in 2018.
 However, he was not selected in the 2019 AAF QB Draft.